mweel1/usa_high_level/civil-agencies/index.md

 - Education domains must have a secure connection with their top level agency to provide certificate and license approvals.

-## Container Deployment
+## Container and Standards

-- All top level domains would manage a container registry where all containers would have be signed provided by the NIST.

-- All top level domains would have to have a number of approved hosting providers approved by the NIST that would be able to pull containers and run them, and roll back containers in case of issues.

-- All top level domains would be responsible for ensuring there are test environments where the market could test next releases.
+Each top level agency will be responsible for their API standards in the market in collaboration with NITS.

+The top level agency will approve all containers and provide them to the NITS for 2nd level testing, hosting and deployment schedules.

+All containers must have cleansing scripts and NITS will provide test domain names for domains registered, that will auto-connect.

+All containers must have test scripts to support all operations.

+It's suggested the market work on its own testing with the market before deploying to the test environment.

+NITS will hold all standards for the country, but will also distribute them to Commerce Department and the Home Land Security for publishing.

 ## Domain Names

-All agencies must get a domain setup by the top level agency via Homeland Security where their government certificate will be issued to their domain.
+All agencies must get a domain setup by the top level agency via Homeland Security where their government certificate will be issued to their .gov domain.

+The domain specification will be <district>.<top-level>.gov.
+For example, laguna-beach.dot.gov

 ## Sibling Jurisdictions

 Top level organizations can have sibling jurisdictions.
-For example, the FCC could have a top level organization.
+For example, the FCC could have a spectrum division, and a domain zone division.

 ## Cross Agency Analysis